spirit-code/spirit/README.md

 ```

 Obviously you may easily create significantly more complex workflows and use Python
-to e.g. pre- or post-process data or to distribute your work on a cluster and much more!
+to e.g., pre- or post-process data or to distribute your work on a cluster and much more!